sjditadmin/sjditadmin.github.io/index.md

 ---
-layout: home
+layout: frontpage
-title: Home
-landing-title: 'Share your knowlegde with the world !'
-description: null
-image: null
-author: null
 ---

-The death of a dream is the day that you stop believing in sht work it takes to get here!
+## Share your knowledge with the world